nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     ____________________________________________________________
     >>>

-# 3.2 Features : Manual Tracker
+# 3.2 Main Feature : Manual Tracker
 Users can manage lists of entries, which are known as ledgers.
 Each list represents a single date of record.
 > Example
     If I wish to record my income and expenditures on 30 October 2020, I will use the program as follows: